Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: decay 0vbb decay

 Assuming NO ($m_i<m_{i+1}$) and taking BP1, BP3 and BP5 (except varying $M\approx m_4$) we discuss the predictions of $0\nu\beta\beta$ decay in the following.
-We further take $m_5 = m_4 +\Delta M$, with $\Delta M$ fixed corresponding to the BPs listed in Tab.~\ref{tab:BPs}.
-Note that BP1 corresponds to the smallest mixing case, while BP3 gives the largest mixing in $U_{as}$ (see Tab.~\ref{tab:BPs}).
-Fig.~\ref{fig:DBD_halflife_BP1} presents the case of BP1 with $\Lambda=100$ TeV.
+We further take $m_5 = m_4 +\Delta M$, with $\Delta M$ fixed corresponding to the BPs listed in Tab.~\ref{tab:BPs} (see also Tab.~\ref{tab:BPs_0vbb} for the RHN mixing and couplings of dim-6 operator relevant for $C_{\rm VLL}$ and $C_{\rm SLR}$).
+Fig.~\ref{fig:DBD_halflife_BP1} presents the case of BP1 with {$\Lambda=20$ TeV}.
 The left panel shows contributions from the standard $(C_{\rm VLL}^2)$, non-standard $(C_{\rm SLR}^2)$, and mixed $(C_{\rm VLL}C_{\rm SLR})$ terms to the amplitude in Eqs.~\eqref{eq:AL} and \eqref{eq:ALnu}.
 The dash-dotted line corresponds to the actual value of $m_4$ used for BP1.
-It is seen that the non-standard interaction dominates the process up to $m_4\sim 1$ GeV, and is decoupled as $m_4$ becomes heavier.
+It is seen that the non-standard interaction dominates the process up to $m_4\sim 10$ GeV, and is decoupled as $m_4$ becomes heavier.
 In the right panel of Fig.~\ref{fig:DBD_halflife_BP1}, the pink and blue lines correspond to the prediction of $T^{0\nu}_{1/2}(^{136}{\rm Xe})$ from the standard $(C_{\rm VLL}\neq 0,~C_{\rm SLR}=0)$ and the non-standard $(C_{\rm VLL},~C_{\rm SLR}\neq 0)$ cases, respectively.
-The presence of the non-standard interaction results in much shorter half-lives compared to the standard one when $m_4\lesssim 1$ GeV.
+The presence of the non-standard interaction results in much shorter half-lives compared to the standard one.
 As expected, if we take larger $\Lambda$, the non-standard case approaches the standard one.
-The current experimental bound is depicted by the gray region,\footnote{Our analysis takes the experimental result published in \cite{KamLAND-Zen:2022tow}.} and the gray dashed line represents the future prospect of $T^{0\nu}_{1/2}(^{136}{\rm Xe})=2.0\times 10^{27}~$yr at KamLAND2-Zen that can probe the region of $m_4\sim {\cal O}(10-100)$ MeV.
-For the actual value $m_4=\SI{10}{\giga\electronvolt}$ used for BP1, indicated by the dash-dotted line, we see that the half-life for $\Lambda=100$ TeV is ${\cal O}(10^{28})$ yr, therefore, like the standard case, not accessible in the next-generation search.
+The current experimental bound is depicted by the gray region,\footnote{Our analysis takes the experimental result published in \cite{KamLAND-Zen:2022tow}.} and the gray dashed line represents the future prospect of $T^{0\nu}_{1/2}(^{136}{\rm Xe})=2.0\times 10^{27}~$yr at KamLAND2-Zen that can probe the region of {$m_4\sim {\cal O}(1-10^4)$ MeV}.
+For the actual value $m_4=\SI{10}{\giga\electronvolt}$ used for BP1, indicated by the dash-dotted line, {we see that the half-life for $\Lambda=20$ TeV is just around $2\times 10^{27}$ yr, therefore, it could be accessible in the next-generation search.}